powerline/powerline/docs/source/overview.rst

   # create skeleton ipy_user_conf.py file):
   powerline_setup()

-For ipython>=0.11 add the following line to your ipython_config.py file in the profile you are using::
+For ipython>0.11 add the following line to your ipython_config.py file in the profile you are using::

   c.InteractiveShellApp.extensions = [
     'powerline.bindings.ipython.post_0_11'
   ]

+Ipython=0.11* is not supported and does not work.
+Ipython<0.10 was not tested (not installable by pip).